-[Subs.
-(1E) inserted by s.
-2 (a) of Act No. 24 of 2005.]
+[S 9(1E) inserted by s 2 of Act 24 of 2005 with effect from 26 January 2006.]

-- (2) A learner at a public school may be expelled only- - (a) by the Head of Department; and - (b) if found guilty of serious misconduct after disciplinary proceedings contemplated in section 8 were conducted.

-[Subs.
-2 substituted by s.
-2 (b) of Act No. 24 of 2005.]

-- (3) The Member of the Executive Council must determine by notice in the Provincial Gazette- - (a) the behaviour by a learner at a public school which may constitute serious misconduct; - (b) disciplinary proceedings to be followed in such cases; - (c) provisions of due process safeguarding the interests of the learner and any other party involved in disciplinary proceedings. - (4) A learner or the parent of a learner who has been expelled from a public school may appeal against the decision of the Head of Department to the Member of the Executive Council within 14 days of receiving the notice of expulsion.

-[Subs.
-4 substituted by s.
-2 (c) of Act No. 24 of 2005.]

-- (5) If a learner who is subject to compulsory attendance in terms of section 3 (1) is expelled from a public school, the Head of Department must make an alternative arrangement for his or her placement at a public school. - (6) A learner who has appealed in the manner contemplated in subsection (4), must, pending the outcome of the appeal, be given access to education in the manner determined by the Head of Department.

-- (7) The Head of Department, in determining the manner of attendance contemplated in subsection (6)- - (a) must take reasonable measures to protect the rights of other learners at the public school; and - (b) may consider an alternative method of providing education to the learner contemplated in subsection (6).
+- (2) A learner at a public school may be expelled only- - (a) by the Head of Department; and - (b) I found guilty of serious misconduct after disciplinary proceedings contemplated in section 8 were conducted. - [S 9(2) substituted by s 2 of Act 24 of 2005 with effect from 26 January 2006.] - (3) The Member of the Executive Council must determine by notice in the Provincial Gazette - (a) the behaviour by a learner at a public school which may constitute serious misconduct; - (b) disciplinary proceedings to be followed in such cases; - (c) provisions of due process safeguarding the interests of the learner and any other party involved in disciplinary proceedings. - (4) A learner or the parent of a learner who has been expelled from a public school may appeal against the decision of the Head of Department to the Member of the Executive Council within 14 days of receiving the notice of expulsion. - [S 9(4) substituted by s 2 of Act 24 of 2005 with effect from 26 January 2006.] - (5) If a learner who is subject to compulsory attendance in terms of section 3(1) is expelled from a public school, the Head of Department must make an alternative arrangement for his or her placement at a public school. - (6) A learner who has appealed in the manner contemplated in subsection (4), must, pending the outcome of the appeal, be given access to education in the manner determined by the Head of Department. - [S 9(6) inserted by s 2 of Act 24 of 2005 with effect from 26 January 2006.] - (7) The Head of Department, in determining the manner of attendance contemplated in subsection (6)- - (a) must take reasonable measures to protect the rights of other learners at the public school: and - (b) may consider an alternative method of providing education to the learner contemplated in subsection (6). - [S 9(7) inserted by s 2 of Act 24 of 2005 with effect from 26 January 2006.]